Ruby Keeler: Personal life

 Keeler and Jolson adopted a son, but later divorced in 1940.
 In 1941, she married John Homer Lowe, a businessman, and left show business the same year.
-(She returned for very, very occasional TV guest appearances beginning in the mid-1950s and a very few small cameo film roles starting in 1970; she also returned to Broadway in 1970.)
+She returned for occasional TV guest appearances beginning in the mid-1950s and a very few small cameo film roles starting in 1970; she also returned to Broadway in 1970.
 Keeler and Lowe had four children.
 Lowe died in 1969.

 Keeler had two nephews who also worked in the film business.
 Joey D. Vieira, also known as Donald Keeler, is best remembered for portraying Sylvester "Porky" Brockway on TV's Lassie (retitled Jeff's Collie in syndicated reruns and on DVD) from 1954 to 1957.
 Vieira's brother, Ken Weatherwax, played Pugsley Addams on the 1960s TV series The Addams Family.
 Ruby's son John Lowe had a career as a Broadway stage manager for a number of productions beginning with No, No, Nanette in 1970.

-Keeler was a Catholic.
-She was also a Republican who supported Dwight Eisenhower's campaign during the 1952 presidential election.